For your sake, create some space

 Roman politicians had a clever formula for controlling political unrest: panem et circenses—“bread and circuses.”
 By offering free food and entertainment, they kept the population distracted, too preoccupied to think or challenge the status quo.

 Sadly, this same tactic is alive today, but on a much grander scale.
 Both adults and children have fallen into a cycle of constant distraction, filling every spare moment with mindless phone scrolling or TV watching.
-We consume sloppy, superficial content that leaves no room for fertile boredom, mind wandering, deep exploration and work—the very conditions that lead to original thought, unique insights, inner peace, meaningful action, and exceptional outcomes.
+We consume sloppy, superficial content and are stuck in an incessant stimulus-response loop that leaves no room for fertile boredom, mind wandering, deep exploration and work—the very conditions that lead to connection with self, original thought, deeper understanding and unique insights, inner peace, meaningful action, and exceptional outcomes.
 Even life’s essentials—sleep, exercise, hobbies, chores, and relationships—have been displaced by screens.
-Continuously and uncontrollably feeding your brain morsels of low-quality and inch-deep headlines, reels, tweets, or forward isn’t going to make you an intellectual juggernaut or make your life better; it has quite the opposite effect.
-We’ve become half-present zombies, with foggy brains and attention spans reduced to that of a goldfish, all while sacrificing our incredible capacity to learn, create, be present, and act toward real well-being and self-actualization.